Beyond the Valley of the Dolls: Music and soundtrack

 Different versions of the soundtrack album exist because of disputes over royalties.
 CD 'Beyond The Valley Of The Dolls / Groupie Girl - Original Film Score', produced by the label: Screen Gold Records - SGLDCD00010, does not contain the original film versions; only the new recordings for the 1970 four-song LP, the Ami Rushes sings and two songs sung entirely by Barbara "Sandi" Robison.
-Due to contractual reasons, Lynn Carey was not allowed to sing on the LP recording, although she co-wrote and co-wrote a few songs and provided vocals for the film versions, along with Barbara "Sandi Robison.
+Due to contractual reasons, Lynn Carey was not allowed to sing on the LP recording, although she co-wrote a few songs and provided vocals for the film versions, along with Barbara "Sandi Robison.
 So the film features the two of them, but the 1970 LP had Ami Rushes singing part of it.

 However, on the 2003/4 Beyond the Valley of the Dolls CD, there are the original film versions, with Lynn Carey and Barbara "Sandi" Robison as bonus tracks.
 Released by the label Soundtrack Classics - SCL 1408 and Harkit Records - HRKCD 8032.
 The content of the songs is the same on both CDs.
 Both labels also released vinyl editions with different covers and extended songs compared to the 1970 LP.
 For the first time, all original versions of film songs are included.

 Lynn Carey and Barbara Robison sang the original versions.

 The CD, from the labels: Soundtrack Classics - SCL 1408 and Harkit Records - HRKCD 8032, is missing the song "Once I Had Love", which is mentioned in the credits but not heard in the film itself.
 So this was only released on the 1970 LP and various reprints, on vinyl, only so far in the version with Lynn Carey, from the Harkit Records label HRKLP 8402, and so far only on the CD "Beyond The Valley Of The Dolls / Groupie Girl - Original -Film soundtrack, from the label: Screen Gold Records - SGLDCD00010, in the version released with Barbara "Sandi" Robison.

 The six songs, initially sung by Lynn Carey and Barbara Robison, are: "Find It", "In the Long Run", "Sweet Talkin' Candyman", "Come with the Gentle People", "Look On Up At the Bottom", and "Once I Had Love".

-"Incense and Peppermints", some incidental music, and the Strawberry Alarm Clock's Hammond organ instrumental "Toy Boy" are missing from all soundtrack releases.
+"Incense and Peppermints", some incidental music, and the Strawberry Alarm Clock's Hammond organ instrumental, "Toy Boy", are missing from all soundtrack releases.